open-mmlab/mmsegmentation/docs/en/advanced_guides/add_metrics.md

    In the above example, `CustomMetric` is a subclass of `BaseMetric`.
 It has three methods: `process`, `compute_metrics` and `evaluate`.

    - `process()` process one batch of data samples and predictions.
 The processed results are stored in `self.results` which will be used to compute the metrics after all the data samples are processed.
+Please refer to [MMEngine documentation](https://github.com/open-mmlab/mmengine/blob/main/docs/en/design/evaluation.md) for more details.

    - `compute_metrics()` is used to compute the metrics from the processed results.